Structuring Enforceable Contracts in the Cannabis Industry: Managing Risk Under State and Federal Law

 - Recent judicial decisions

-- Specific techniques counsel should consider when drafting arbitration clauses for cannabis businesses
+- Specific techniques counsel should consider when drafting contract clauses for cannabis businesses

 - Preliminary statement